chipbaber/pdfparse/README.md

 ```
 ![](assets/2025-04-23-10-15-48.png)

--- Test your function by executing a javascript code block in SQL Worksheet.
+-- Test your function by executing a javascript code block in SQL Worksheet that returns the total number of pages in a pdf.
 Make sure to set the language and environment variables like below.
 Be sure to modify the block below to add your id.
 This block will return the number of pages in a pdf.
 ![](assets/2025-04-23-10-12-31.png)

 ```